oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 This lab assumes you have:

 * An Oracle Cloud account.
-* Successfully completed all previous labs.
+* Successfully completed the previous labs:
+  * Get Started
+  * Lab 1: Prepare setup
+  * Lab 2: Environment setup
+  * Lab 4: Provision an Oracle Autonomous Database for use as resource manager
 * Logged in using remote desktop URL as an `oracle` user.
 If you have connected to your instance as an `opc` user through an SSH terminal using auto-generated SSH Keys, then you must switch to the `oracle` user before proceeding with the next step.

  ```text